11 Eco Friendly Phone Cases for a Sustainable Cell

 What we need is to adopt a slow tech philosophy, one that prioritizes quality devices built to last (and not just until the next software update).
 One that emphasizes repairing over replacing, and function over (fast) fashion.

-It’s time we stop phoning it in and put some real effort into making our tech consumption more sustainable.
+It’s time we stop phoning it in and put some real effort into making ethical electronics.
 The easiest place to start is with accessories.